Stories of Arda Home Page

 “If I may ask, Lord Aragorn,” Lord Húrin said next, “should Gondor repeat the answer we gave to Arvedui, what will you do?”

-Nobody spoke for a while and I, too, had no more to say in front of everyone.
-“The Council of Gondor will give our answer in due time,” I said.
-Aragorn and I rose and we all went out of the tent.
+Nobody spoke for a while and I, too, had no more to say in front of everyone, so I concluded the council.
+“The Council of Gondor has heard and will give our answer in due time,” I said.
+Aragorn and I rose, and we all went out of the tent.

 ...

 As I went out of the tent, to my surprise I saw Mithrandir outside, sitting on the grass near the river.
-“I did not know you came, Mithrandir,” I said as I sat next to him, “why did you not join us?”
+“I did not know you had come, Mithrandir,” I said as I sat beside him.
+“Why did you not join the council?”

-“I purposely set off slightly later than them,” he said.
+“I purposely set off slightly later than they did,” he said.
 “My task is done.
 I would not meddle in what you and the Council of Gondor decide.”

 “Then did you come to see me?
 That is very kind of you.”

 He looked at me tenderly.
-“How good it is to see you alive and thriving, Faramir.
-I feared that we would lose you, too.”
+“How good it is to see you alive and thriving, Faramir!
+I feared we might lose you, too, that night.”

-Then I asked him to tell me about the Lord Aragorn.
-“Who is he, where has he spent his life before, why did he come only now?
+Then I asked him to tell me about Aragorn.
+“Who is he?
+Where has he spent his life before now, why did he come only now?
 He did mention Thorongil, but I would like to hear more.”

-And so I listened to the eventful life story which seems fitting to heroes and legends.
-The untimely death of his father, the fostering at Rivendell, the disguise as the sell-sword Thorongil, the wanderings to uncharted places, the death of his mother.
-He too has lost all his family, I thought, and is not a stranger to hardship and loss.
+And so I listened to the eventful life story fitting to heroes and legends.
+The untimely death of his father, the fostering at Rivendell, the disguise as the sell-sword Thorongil.
+The wanderings to uncharted places, the death of his mother.
+He too had lost all his family, I thought, and was no stranger to hardship and loss.

 “Does it seem thus to you?
 The Valar do not dictate the doings of the Eldar, much less the doings of Men.”